Electric potential, Standard hydrogen electrode, Electrochemical series and Measurement of Electrode Potentials

 The value of oxidation potential of any electrode is equal to negative the value of reduction potential of the same electrode, E.M.F. of a cell is given the symbol E, if this potential is standard, It is measured by using standard hydrogen electrode, in this case, the potential is given the symbol Eº.

-Electromotive series is the arrangement of elements in descending order according to their oxidation potential with respect to standard hydrogen electrode or it is the arrangement of elements in ascending order according to their reduction potential with respect to the standard hydrogen electrode
+Electromotive series is the arrangement of elements in descending order according to their oxidation potential to the standard hydrogen electrode or it is the arrangement of elements in ascending order according to their reduction potential with respect to the standard hydrogen electrode

 The electromotive force (emf) = Oxidation potential anode + reduction potential cathode